SebastianDiazSD/SebastianDiazSD/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Sebastian_Arce_Diaz-0A66C2?style=flat&logo=linkedin)](https://www.linkedin.com/in/sebastian-arce-diaz91/)

-> *Open to consulting projects and internships at the intersection of civil engineering and software.*
+> *Interested in the intersection of infrastructure project management and data tooling.
+Open to conversations about research, collaboration, and future opportunities.*